hengwei-chan/graph_network_demo/README.md

 ~ python ./graph_networks/scripts/generate_graphs.py --input_file_path ./data/lipo_plus.xls --output_path ./graph_networks/data/output_folder/ --columns 0 1 2 3 4
 --featurization DGIN3

-### Configuration
+# Configuration
-# Configuration file
+## Configuration file
-The configuration file is composed of mainly 5 different sections and one general field.
+The configuration file is composed of 5 different sub configuration parts and one general field.
+The sub configurations are:

     basic_model_config: BasicModelConfig
     model1_config: Model1Config
     d_gin_config: DGINConfig
     frag_acc_config: FrACConfig
     ml_config: MLConfig

+The model type should be set to model10 to recreate the publication results

     model: str = 'model10'

+A detailed description of the other sub configurations can be found here:

-# Basic Model Config
+### Basic Model Config
 The `BasicModelConfig` dataclass defines the configurations for all graph neural network files and some general model parameters.
 It includes the following parameters: